smartsurrounding/ethereum-private-key-attack/README.md

 guess is measured by the number of leading hexadecimal digits that match (other digits may match, but we don't count those).

-While guessing, the script shows it's guesses WarGames-style.
+While guessing, the script shows its guesses WarGames-style.

 ## Usage